carbon-language/carbon-lang/docs/design/interoperability/functions_and_overload_sets.md

 which is re-opened as needed to extend an overload set, and hide this as an implementation detail.

+### Carbon template functions and C++ overload sets

-**NB:** Carbon template function cannot contribute patterns to a collection exposed as a C++ overload set.
+Carbon template function cannot contribute patterns to a collection exposed as a C++ overload set.
 This would require translating arbitrarily complex Carbon template code into C++ template code that could be instantiated during C++ compilation and result in identical behavior to a direct Carbon instantiation.
 This seems too great of a complexity burden and constraint to realistically support.
 Instead, when this kind of C++ interface needs to be exported from a Carbon library, it must be written directly in C++ as bridge code.
 That bridge code can still factor out and dispatch back into Carbon code wherever it can do so in a non-dependent way.

-TODO(anyone): We could likely export generic functions.
-Would be good for someone to write out how that should be expected to work.

 ## Exposing C++ overload sets as Carbon function patterns